ipolychr/content-mlops/docs/model_training.md

 How is the Training Process Implemented?

-The training process is implemented through Python code that leverages deep learning techniques to achieve effective music genre classification
+The training process is implemented through Python code that leverages deep learning techniques to achieve effective Speech Emotion Recognition

 ### Model Initialization

 * Utilizing Pre-trained Models: The code employs pre-trained deep learning models, including AlexNet, DenseNet-121, ResNet-18, ResNet-34, and VGG.
-These models serve as the foundation for audio genre classification.
+These models serve as the foundation for Speech Emotion Recognition.
 Leveraging pre-trained models accelerates the feature extraction process and contributes to model efficiency.
 * Customization: The code showcases the customization of pre-trained models by replacing the last fully connected layer with a new layer tailored to the number of output classes.
-This customization adapts the model to the specific music genre classification task.
+This customization adapts the model to the specific ser task.

 ### Fine-tuning and Feature Learning